gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 - Create a playbook to capture OSPF data on both routers.
 - Create a playbook called p33-ospf-capture.yml
 - This playbook has two plays:
-  - first one to capture and save OSPF data from IOS routers
+  - First one to capture and save OSPF data from IOS routers
-  - second one to capture and save OSPF data from XR routers.
+  - Second one to capture and save OSPF data from XR routers.

 ```
 cisco@ansible-controller:~$ vi p33-ospf-capture.yml
 ---
 - name: OSPF captures from IOS routers
   hosts: IOS
-  connection: local
+  connection: network_cli

   tasks:
     - name: Collect IOS OSPF commands